Dharala Prabhu: Marketing and release

-The film's official teaser was released on 29 January 2020, and the trailer was released on 21 February.
 Dharala Prabhu was theatrically released on 13 March 2020.
-The film was made available through the digital platform Amazon Prime Video in April 2020.
+The film was made available for streaming via Amazon Prime Video in April 2020.
 The film was later re-released in theatres, post Tamil Nadu government granted permission for its reopening with 50% occupancy on 10 November 2020.

 Reception

 Critical reception

 Thinkal Menon of The Times of India gave 3 stars out of 5 and wrote, "A better background score and more effort on the emotional scenes would have made the movie a perfect remake."
-Pradeep Kumar of The Hindu wrote "Harish Kalyan’s film takes aim, but misses its objective of sensitising the Tamil audience to the concept of sperm donation, by quite some distance."
+Pradeep Kumar of The Hindu wrote "Harish Kalyan's film takes aim, but misses its objective of sensitising the Tamil audience to the concept of sperm donation, by quite some distance."
 S. Subhakeerthana of The Indian Express gave 3 out of 5 and stated "Though Dharala Prabhu ends on a sentimental note, it is fairly entertaining."
 Sreedhar Pillai, for Firstpost, gave 3 out of 5 stating "Dharala Prabhu is an engaging, breezy entertainer which has the perfect blend of comedy and emotions, along with solid performances from its lead actors."
 Janani K of India Today gave 2.5 out of 5 and wrote "Dharala Prabhu is a remake with Tamil sentiments.
-It’s good that the film does not dilute the concept of sperm donation."
+It's good that the film does not dilute the concept of sperm donation."
 Karthik Kumar of Hindustan Times wrote "Dharala Prabhu is not one of those remakes that blindly recreate the original scene by scene.
-It’s evident from the little but crucial changes made to suit Tamil sensibilities that effort has gone into the project to make it appealing."
+It's evident from the little but crucial changes made to suit Tamil sensibilities that effort has gone into the project to make it appealing."

 Sify gave 3.5 out of 5 and wrote: "The film takes a light-hearted, optimistic look at infertility and artificial insemination that entertains and enlightens the audiences".
-Behindwoods gave the film 3 out of 5 and stated "The film takes up a noble subject at its core and despite being a remake that comes after eight years, the fresh treatment and good performances keep us invested in the movie.
-On the whole, Dharala Prabhu is a faithful remake that tickles you throughout, while still touching your sensitive nerves."
-Indiaglitz gave the film a rating of 3.25 out of 5 stating "Go for this breezy entertainer that mixes strong humane messages coated with fun."
 Baradwaj Rangan of Film Companion wrote, "Very deceptively, very casually, Dharala Prabhu addresses a number of issues without making them feel like “issues” (i.e. there are no lectures).... even the central issue is treated with lightness."